aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 ### Example 2: Everybody

 Example 1 was consistent with a pretty conservative definition of affordable housing.
 It basically said, as long as cops and nurses can get housing then we’re all good.
-One the opposite end of the spectrum we go ultra liberal and say that we won’t consider Santa Cruz County affordable until every single person who wants to live here can find housing that fits their budget and lifestyle.
+On the opposite end of the spectrum we could go ultra liberal and say that we won’t consider Santa Cruz County affordable until every single person who wants to live here can find housing that fits their budget and lifestyle.
 This goal would be both specific and measurable since meeting this goal would necessarily mean observing exactly 0 growth in rental rates and 0 growth in home prices.

 This is a patently ridiculous definition but it serves as a good juxtoposition to Example 1.
-If we are going to say that we are in a housing crisis because rent is too high, then we need to know what rent SHOULD BE in order for us to declare that we are no longer in a crisis.
+If we are going to say that we are in a housing crisis because [rent is too damn high](https://www.youtube.com/watch?v=79KzZ0YqLvo), then we need to know what rent SHOULD BE in order for us to declare that we are no longer in a crisis.
 People often don’t like to frame the issue in these terms because:

-For good reasons there are some negative connotations associated with meddling in real estate markets in order to manipulate prices, and
-As soon as somebody commits to a number (say we determine that achieving median rent of $1300/mo means we are no longer in a ‘crisis’) some stakeholder will immediately get pissed that his/her economic circumstances aren’t covered by the new definition of affordable.
+For good reasons there are some negative connotations associated with meddling in real estate markets in order to manipulate prices, and as soon as somebody commits to a number (say we determine that achieving median rent of $1300/mo means we are no longer in a ‘crisis’) some stakeholder will immediately get pissed that his/her economic circumstances aren’t covered by the new definition of affordable.

 In order to avoid the complications that come with taking about hard numbers, people often like to define ‘affordable’ using anecdotes about people who can’t find adequate housing.